-T/HIS .cur format

-This option will write out curves using the default T/HIS curve format.
+T/HIS .cur format This option will write out curves using the default T/HIS curve format.
 One curve file will be written containing all the selected curves along with their Titles, Axis Labels, Line Labels and styles.
-From version 9.4 onwards the curve file can also contain information on the UNIT system and the X and Y axis units for each curve (see Appendix B for more details on the curve file format)
+From version 9.4 onwards the curve file can also contain information on the UNIT system and the X and Y axis units for each curve (see Appendix B for more details on the curve file format) LS-DYNA Keyword One file will be written containing all the selected curves using the LS-DYNA DEFINE_CURVE format so that the file is suitable for inclusion in a LS-DYNA keyword file.
+NASTRAN D1 This option will write out curves using the NASTRAN TABLE D1 format.

-LS-DYNA Keyword

-One file will be written containing all the selected curves using the LS-DYNA DEFINE_CURVE format so that the file is suitable for inclusion in a LS-DYNA keyword file.

-NASTRAN D1

-This option will write out curves using the NASTRAN TABLE D1 format.
 Curves are listed sequentially in the file.

-CSV X.Y.X.Y.X.Y

-This option will write out curves using as a CSV (comma separated variable) file that can be read into other programs like Microsoft EXCEL.
-The columns written are x-values for the 1st selected curve, y-values for the 1st selected curve, x-values for the 2nd selected curve
+CSV X.Y.X.Y.X.Y This option will write out curves using as a CSV (comma separated variable) file that can be read into other programs like Microsoft EXCEL.
+The columns written are x-values for the 1st selected curve, y-values for the 1st selected curve, x-values for the 2nd selected curve, y-values for the 2nd selected curve

-This option also writes out a CSV file.
-All the curves are output using a single consistent set of X values that can either be taken from one of the curves or they can be generated automatically.
+CSV X,Y,Y,Y,Y,Y This option also writes Time Values: Use Curve 💦 out a CSV file.
+All the curves are Select Curve : output using a single consistent set Time Values: Generate v of X values that can either be taken from Start Time : .0000E+00 li nterval : 1.0000E+00 one of the curves or they can be generated automatically.
+Summary rry of the curve.
+This includes the typ minimum values in the curve. pe of data being plotted and the Summary (CSV) CSV (comma s eparated variable) vesrion of the sur nmary file.
+From version 9.4 onwards the CSV f by T/HIS can also contain informatic system and the X and Y axis units for you don't want to output this inform can turn it off. on on the UNIT or each curve.
+If Output Format: $CSV(X,Y,X,Y,X,Y)$ \mathbf{v} on to CSV file The default setting for this option ca preference option n be set via the thiswrite_csv_units: This option can also be turned on an FAST-TCF scripts (see section 7.XX 5.2.2 WRITE TO SC REEN Output Type: Write to screen 💦 Writes data to a text window on the screen.
+5.2.2.1 OUTPUT FORM ΙΑΤ List Summary Scan

-Summary

-Gives a summary of the curve.
+LIST This option will write out all the points in the selected curves.
+Summary Gives a summary of the curve.
 This includes the type of data being plotted and the maximum and minimum values in the curve.

-Summary (CSV)

-CSV (comma separated variable) vesrion of the summary file.

-From version 9.4 onwards the CSV files generated by T/HIS can also contain information on the UNIT system and the X and Y axis units for each curve.
-If you don't want to output this information then you thiswrite_csv_units:

-CSV(X,Y,X,Y,X,Y) 🐷 Output Format: Write UNIT information to CSV file can turn it off.

-The default setting for this option can be set via the preference option

-This option can also be turned on and off in FAST-TCF scripts (see section 7.XX)

-5.2.2 WRITE TO SCREEN

-Output Type:

-Write to screen

-Writes data to a text window on the screen.

-5.2.2.1 OUTPUT FORMAT

-List Summary Scan

-LIST

-This option will write out all the points in the selected curves.

-Summary

-Gives a summary of the curve.
-This includes the type of data being plotted and the maximum and minimum values in the curve.

-SCAN

-Scans a group of curves and reports the maxima and minima values for each individual curve along with the overall maxima and minima
+SCAN Scans a group of curves and reports the maxima and minima values for each individual curve along with the overall maxima and minima